 I wasn’t able to log into my account for 24 hours while this was all going on, and the referral stock spin wheel wasn’t working.
 Neither of which were major issues for me, as I was able to log back in the next day and was credited for the referrals I received 48hours later.

 When I reached out to their customer service they were very quick to respond via e-mail, but their Instagram service has been pretty slow.
 I understand Instagram isn’t an official customer service channel, however it is generally a good way to communicate with their target audience.

 Another recent addition to Stake has been the launch of a Self Managed Super Fund option, with two tiers available, Stake SMSF and Stake SMSF Plus.
 The two tiers differ greatly in price, but also functionality and the flexibility to invest in different asset class’s.

 The cost of Stake SMSF is $990 per year ($770 for Beta users), it enables users to invest in US equities and soon ASX equities too, as well as support and independent fund auditing.
 The premium option costs $2,640 per year, which is considerably more, however it provides much greater flexibility too.
 With Stake SMSF Plus you are able to invest in Crypto, property, precious metals and more as well as having a dedicated account manager.

-Another key feature I like to look at with investing platforms is whether they are putting an effort into their educational content.
+Another key feature I like to review with investing platforms like Stake is whether they are putting an effort into their educational content.
 Investing platforms should ensure their users are educated around all aspects of investing.